 Robert began his musical education in London, where he attended Junior Guildhall studying piano and guitar.
 After moving to Oxford, he started to play the cello and sang as a treble in New College Choir, under Edward Higginbottom.
-At Abingdon Boys School he began to study conducting and composition, and played in the Thames Vale Youth Orchestra.
+At Abingdon School he began to study conducting and composition, and played in the Thames Vale Youth Orchestra.
 Robert then completed a music degree at Manchester University, where he directed the chamber choir Ad Solem and was given an award by the university for services to choral conducting.
-During this time he also sang in the third Genesis Sixteen choral programme.
+During this time he also sang in the third Genesis Sixteen choral program.